LispCookbook/cl-cookbook/iteration.md

 ;; (10 20 30)
 ~~~

-The Loop macro is different than most Lisp expressions in having a complex
+The `loop` macro is different than most Lisp expressions in having a complex
-internal domain-specific language that doesn't use s-expressions.
+internal domain-specific language that doesn't use s-expressions, so you need
-So you need to read Loop expressions with half of your brain in Lisp mode, and
+to read `loop` expressions with half of your brain in Lisp mode and the other
-the other half in Loop mode.
+half in `loop` mode.
 You love it or you hate it.

-Think of Loop expressions as having four parts: expressions that set up
+Think of `loop` expressions as having four parts:

-variables that will be iterated, expressions that conditionally terminate the
+1. expressions that set up variables that will be iterated,
+2. expressions that conditionally terminate the iteration,
-iteration, expressions that do something on each iteration, and expressions that
+3. expressions that do something on each iteration, and
-do something right before the Loop exits.
-In addition, Loop expressions can
+4. expressions that do something right before the Loop exits.

-return a value.
-It is very rare to use all of these parts in a given Loop
+In addition, `loop` expressions can return a value.
+It is very rare to use all
-expression, but you can combine them in many ways.
+of these parts in a given `loop` expression, but you can combine them in many
+ways.

 ### The `iterate` macro